natural-script/core/CONTRIBUTING.md

 First time contributing to open source?
 Check out this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

+If you want an easier way to contribute to Jste Translations, feel free to submit your commands and words translations throguh Jste Command Studio at: https://project-jste.github.io/command-studio

 ## How to report bugs

 Notice a mistake?
 Please file any bugs, requests, or questions in our [issue tracker](https://github.com/project-jste/framework/issues)!